Smart DNS vs VPN

 Which Providers Offer Smart DNS?

-The best Smart DNS implementation.
+Built-in Smart DNS for streaming.
 Easy setup on smart TVs and consoles.
 Included free with all plans.

 NordVPN: SmartPlay